Take a deep breath. Hold it in for a count of ten.

-APC is a big player in the environmental sensor appliance space, and their product line offers options for a number of different data center facility sizes and sensor conditions.
+APC is a big player in the environmental sensor appliance space, and its product line offers options for several different data center facility sizes and sensor conditions.

 4. Temperature @Lert

-Temperature @Lert plays on the “low price segment” of the market compared to APC which leans towards large enterprise.
+Temperature @Lert plays on the “low price segment” compared to APC, which leans towards large enterprises.

 Temperature @Lert products are available across USB/WiFi/Cellular communications and connectivity protocols.
-They are used by some well-known organizations like Apple and Microsoft.
+Some well-known organizations like Apple and Microsoft use them.

 Sensor Cloud is Temperature @lert’s monitoring software, which the company claims is monitoring over 50,000 sensors.

 Some of the user reviews we’ve read mention ease of use and installation, a broad set of use cases, and affordable price points as the reasons they are loyal to the Temperature @lert brand.